Research Guide: English Literature

 - Literary research guide : an annotated listing of reference sources in English literary studies

-- A standard source for graduate students in English, this source is a selective, well-annotated guide to conducting research in literature. (more info)
+- Online edition.
+Also in print at REF PR83.H37 L57 2008.
+A standard source for graduate students in English, this source is a selective, well-annotated guide to conducting research in literature. (more info)

 - Reference guide for English studies

 - Another important guide to research in literature.